 The Student Government consists of all Jagiellonian University students.
 The members of the Student Government are elected by the student community.
 The main task of the Student Government is to represent the interests of students.więcej o

-The tasks of the Rector's Proxy for Student Safety and Security include:
+The tasks of the Department of Security, Safety and Equal Treatment include:

 - danger prevention,